Lesbian, Gay, Bisexual, Transgender, Queer Studies

 The lesbian, gay, bisexual, transgender, queer (LGBTQ) studies minor is an integrative, interdisciplinary program that examines issues and debates about sexuality and gender.
-Engaging in the analysis of the intersections of sexuality and gender with race, class, and national identity, LGBTQ studies equips students with the strong critical thinking, writing, and leadership skills that will prepare them to enter a wide range of professional fields.
+Engaging in the analysis of the intersections of sexuality and gender with race, class, and national identity, LGBTQ studies equips students with critical thinking, writing, and leadership skills that will prepare them for a wide range of fields.

 Students can study a variety of topics, including:

-Students who graduate with and LGBTQ studies minor can apply their education to careers in:
+LGBTQ studies minors can apply their education to careers in:

 - Human resources

 - Law, politics, and lobbying

 - Nonprofit organizations

 Why Study Lgbtq at Grand Valley?